 The following tutorial will show you how to enter status information for your employees.

-The first step is to choose the Employee - Status Parameters menu command.
-This opens the Status Parameters screen where you can define each employee's status-related settings.
+From the Payroll tab, open the Employee - Status Parameters screen where you can define each employee's status-related settings.

 4E - Define an Employee's Payment Information: